How to Measure Project Profit?

-In a professional services business, it is very important to track the profitability of projects.
+In a professional services sales business, it is very important to track the profitability of projects.
 This indicator is crucial for growing your company, and ensuring that the business as a whole is profitable.
-Service companies that sell projects must be able to track the profitability of each project in order to make the right decisions.
+Service companies that sell projects need to be able to track thesustainability of each project in order to be able to make the right decisions.
 Here we explain how to calculate the profitability of a project.

 Theoretically, turnover is recognised when ownership of an asset is transferred or when the service is fully performed.